Stothert & Pitt: Post-war era

-By 1974 Stothert & Pitt had built 30,000 single-drum pedestrian rollers.
+By 1974, Stothert & Pitt had built 30,000 single-drum pedestrian rollers.

 Current operations

 The firm was sold to Robert Maxwell's Hollis Group in 1986.
 Following the collapse of Maxwell's empire a management buy out was undertaken in 1988.
-But this failed and the company closed in 1989, resulting in all the works shutting down.
-The Stothert & Pitt name was sold to Langley Holdings, which now belongs to the NEI group owners of Clarke Chapman, and is operated for Dock crane consultancy.
-Despite ceasing all manufacturing operations, the company exists for consultancy, reference and repairs.
+This failed and the company closed in 1989, with all works shutting down.
+Stothert & Pitt was purchased by NEI Ltd (Northern Engineering Industries) in 1989 and became part of the Clarke Chapman Group of Companies.
+Clarke Chapman was then subsequently sold to Rolls Royce.
+After several successful years Rolls Royce decided to concentrate on their core products and in 2000 Stothert & Pitt (Clarke Chapman) was sold to Langley Holdings.

 Stothert & Pitt moved from Bath to Bristol in summer 2008 to the Bradman Lake offices on Yelverton Road in Brislington, Bristol.
 Bradman Lake moved again in 2019 to Unity Road, Keynsham taking Stothert & Pitt with them.

 Stothert & Pitt still offer spares and aftermarket support for all its dockside and offshore cranes still in operation.

 Former works

 Stothert & Pitt's former 40000 sqft Newark Works, now grade II listed, was converted in 2022 into flexible working space for small businesses as part of the Bath Quays development.
 Its larger site was developed from 2011 into the Bath Western Riverside residential scheme.
+TCN UK currently owns Newark Works and provides modern meeting rooms and office spaces to entrepreneurs and businesses in Bath.
+Newark Works now operates as a "creative hub" for local startups and technology companies.